xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

         <true/>
 </dict>
 </plist>

 {% endhighlight %}

 As the last step, add a new after integration trigger that executes our `after_integration_staging` lane:

 ![After trigger deploy](/images/remer-xcode-server/after-trigger-deploy.png)

+You can find a template for the Fastlane files shown before in this github repo [Fastlane CI files](https://github.com/xmartlabs/Fastlane-CI-Files)

 ## Troubleshooting